mudaliarpradeep/relmgmt/relmgmt/docs/local-development-setup.md

 - Backend API (`relmgmt-backend`) on port 8080
 - Frontend (`relmgmt-frontend`) on port 3000

+**Note**: The backend is configured with CORS to allow cross-origin requests from the frontend.
+No additional configuration is required for local development.

 5. Check if the containers are running:

 ```bash